An Innovative Data-Driven and Adaptive Reinforcement Learning Approach for Context-Aware Prescriptive Process Monitoring: Conclusions, limitations and future works

-Our novel AI approach addresses the challenge of sequence optimization in business process management by introducing a data-driven method and data augmentation techniques.
-FORLAPS as a 5-step framework enhances the reliability and performance of existing Reinforcement Learning models through event log augmentation and offline RL fine-tuning.
+Our novel AI-driven approach tackles the challenge of activity sequence optimization in business process management by introducing a data-centric framework that integrates process-aware data augmentation with reinforcement learning.
+FORLAPS, a five-step framework, enhances the stability and effectiveness of conventional offline RL models by leveraging event log augmentation and fine-tuning strategies, ultimately improving policy learning and decision-making in complex, real-life business scenarios.

-The proposed approach is particularly applicable to industrial scenarios with highly parallel processes, where identifying the importance of activity execution locations is crucial.
-We demonstrated the feasibility of this method using a real-life event log, achieving significant improvements in time span and resource time spent by 31\% and 23\%, respectively.
-Moreover, FORLAPS outperformed LSTM and PFI models in the literature concerning the defined KPIs.
-Unlike the previous models, FORLAPS can take continuous process outcomes, which are essential in many business process cases.

-Offline reinforcement learning faces significant challenges, including learning instabilities and poor generalization during deployment.
-To mitigate these issues, our hybrid RL algorithm combines the strengths of offline pre-training with online fine-tuning, as demonstrated in our experiments.
-Through comparative analyses, we identified key sources of uncertainty in process flows, which are directly linked to the unique number of activities and the range of possible states in the pre-collected dataset.
-These metrics provide a reliable measure of uncertainty and help determine the suitability and also stability of datasets for evaluating RL methods and selecting the most effective algorithm.

-An additional evaluation method was developed and implemented to assess the agent's ability to replicate process patterns that align with desired outcomes while avoiding those leading to negative results.
-Using the Damerau-Levenshtein distance, our findings showed that FORLAPS effectively captured process behaviors, adhering to positive patterns and avoiding negative traces in its optimal policy and activity recommendations.
-We evaluated FORLAPS across nine public datasets and an additional dataset featuring diverse scenarios.
-This evaluation incorporated an innovative event log augmentation approach, which addresses the critical issue of data scarcity—a persistent challenge in training business process management (BPM) models—and represents a substantial advancement in applying AI to BPM.

-Although RL offers distinct advantages for process path optimization, like previous methods, it requires careful customization and formulation of the Markov Decision Process (MDP) to ensure optimal process paths.
-There remains significant room for improvement in developing a more robust RL framework capable of generalizing across models to identify optimal paths without relying heavily on expert intervention.
-This would enable the approach to become more intelligent and adaptable for various domains and use cases.
-In our experiments, the case study and the other nine datasets incorporated different reward structures based on process outcomes, which significantly influenced model convergence and robustness.
-Future research could focus on designing automated optimization techniques for reward and model convergence settings, further enhancing the reliability and applicability of this method across diverse BPM scenarios.